Best foam roller exercises

 How Long Should You Foam Roll?

-Foam rolling exercises can be done every day for 10 to 20 minutes sessions.
+Foam rolling exercises can be done every day for 10 to 20-minute sessions.
 Perform slow, short rolls for 30 seconds over areas of tension (which can feel gritty, lumpy, thick, or fibrous) followed by slower, longer rolls over the entire length of the muscle (2).

 When to Foam Roll?